zboxfs/zbox-docs/docs/api/javascript.md

 `cipher` must be exactly same as the specified values when creating the repo.

 Due to WebAssembly restriction, those 3 options are not available in browser.
-They are defaulted to below values in browser:
+Instead, they are defaulted to below values:

 - opsLmit: OpsLimit.Interactive
 - memLmit: MemLimit.Interactive
 - cipher: Cipher.Xchacha

-So if a repo is supposed to be opened in browser, use above values when creating it.
+So if a repo is supposed to be used in browser, use above values when creating it.
 :::

-Example:
+#### Example

 ```js
 // Create or open a repo with compression enabled